cfengine/documentation/reference/components/cf-serverd.markdown

          };
 ```

 ### allowconnects

-**Description:** List of IPs or hostnames that may connect to the
+**Description:** List of IP addresses that may connect to the
-server port
+server port.

 If a client's identity matches an entry in this list it is granted
 to permission to send data to the server port.
 Clients who are not